ergflow/ergflow-android/README.md

 #### Very laggy or only a couple of frames per second

+* Sometimes closeing the app completely and restarting it fixes this.
 * ErgFlow uses the Neural Network API which is very hardware dependent.
 Different makes and models of devices have different results.
 Older devices will likely not work as well.
 * Close other apps that may be competing for resources.